 - Demonstrate satisfactory understanding and completion of industrial circuit troubleshooting.

 - Demonstrate satisfactory knowledge of electricity fundamentals, motors, circuit types, Variable Frequency Drives, schematics, symbols, electrical test instruments and vocabulary.

 - Demonstrate satisfactory knowledge of hydraulics/pneumatics fundamentals, schematics, pumps, actuators, valves, pipes and fittings, oils and lubrication.

 - Demonstrate satisfactory knowledge of oxyacetylene and arc welding processes, common hand tools, threads and fasteners, parts and operation of engine lathes, milling machines, drill presses and precision measuring tools.

-The Maintenance Mechanic program enrollment has three starts in any given academic year.
-Three courses are offered in a rotation, one after another.
+The Maintenance Mechanic program enrollment has four starts in any given academic year.
+Three required courses are offered in a rotation, one after another.
 New students are enrolled at the beginning of each course start date based on the number of vacancies created by the students that have completed all three courses.
-Once students enroll into their first course and start the program, they must complete all three courses in a sequence.
+Once students enroll in their first course and start the program, they must complete all three courses in a sequence.

 The Maintenance Mechanic program is one of the programs that has a long waitlist and it can take up to 18 months to find a spot in the program.

 All courses have lecture and lab components.
 The lecture is offered asynchronously and students come to the campus to complete the lab portion of the course.
 Each course has two hours of lecture and four hours of lab every day.

 Updated on 06.02.2023

 Starting in the fall of 2023, two additional cohorts of the MMCTC program will be added to the schedule with third starting in October: